CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/getting-started(v2).md

-# **Getting Started with Your Azure-OpenAI-and-Form-Recognizer-Workshop Workshop**
+# **Getting Started with Your Automate-document-processing-using-AzureOpenAI Workshop**

-Welcome to your Azure-OpenAI-and-Form-Recognizer-Workshop workshop!
+Welcome to your Automate-document-processing-using-AzureOpenAI Workshop!
 We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience:

 ## **Accessing Your Lab Environment**